antoinebqt/Cashback-Bank-System/deliverables/ADRs/master-slave.md

 ### Decision
 Adding a Master-Slave model to allow the access to the data while new data are written.
-This model is added to the bank, transations and cashback services, as they are the ones which handle many reads and writes.
+This model is added to the bank, transactions and cashback services, as they are the ones which handle many reads and writes.

 ### Consequences
-The code needs to undergo refactoring, and we need more ressources to handle more data.
+The code needs to undergo refactoring, and we need more resources to handle more data.
 But it significantly improves the traffic.